jonathan-g/ggally/cran-comments.md

 * In contact with author and have resolved issues.
   * plotly: checking examples ...
 ERROR

-* Does not appear to be a GGally issue.
+* Does not appear to be a jgally issue.
   * ParamHelpers: checking tests ...
 ERROR
   * SHELF: checking re-building of vignette outputs ...
 WARNING

-* Does not appear to be a GGally issue.
+* Does not appear to be a jgally issue.
 Seems like ggplot2 issue
   * robustbase: checking re-building of vignette outputs ...
 WARNING
   * vdmR: checking examples ...
 ERROR